Donation opportunities under the CARES Act.

-We are trying to raise $20,000 this December to help with the Mile 19 disaster, refreshing limestone where it has worn thin and other improvements and ongoing drainage, tree and other maintenance.
-Thanks to a generous donor the first $5000 in donations will be matched during December through midnight on December 31, 2019.
-Membership renewals, memorial and general donations all count toward the match.
-Perhaps consider the unique Christmas gift of donating to RVTA in someone’s honor or memory.
+Although the Day of Giving has been postponed until Thursday, July 9th, donations are still appreciated.
+We are trying to raise $20,000 to help with the Mile 19 disaster, refreshing limestone where it has worn thin and other improvements and ongoing drainage, tree and other maintenance.
+Membership renewals, memorial and general donations all will help.
+Perhaps consider donating to RVTA in someone’s honor or memory, perhaps as a graduation, anniversary or birthday gift.
 Scroll down to donate please.

 Mile 19 Flash Flood Disaster Funding Help Needed

 Just weeks from finishing all surfacing on 51 miles of trail, we suffered a devastating flash flood with 5.5 inches of rain in 45 minutes that destroyed a 15-foot wide stone arch bridge built in 1871 by the Allegheny Valley Rail Road over Long Run.
 It created a 40-foot gap in the trail.
-The Board is working hard to find a temporary and permanent solution.
-The only crossing right now is on rocks through a stream when the water is low or a 3.3 mile bypass on local roads.
-The Board is working hard to find a temporary solution by next Spring and a permanent solution, but we will need the public’s help to fix this gap.
-Current estimates are over $100,000.00 to include engineering, materials, DEP permits and labor.
+The Board is working hard and trying to raise funds for a permanent solution.
+Volunteers just completed a temporary wooden bridge on the Red Bank Creek side of what remains of the arch.
+It is accessed via rather steep trails down to the bridge.
+Please use caution but take time to see what remains of the arch.
+The Board is working hard to find funding for a permanent solution that will allow level access for all trail users in addition to maintenance and emergency access, but we will need the public’s help to fix this gap.
+Current estimates are over $130,000.00 to include engineering, materials, DEP permits and labor.
 This gap between New Bethlehem and the Climax Tunnel is affecting other fundraising groups, local residents and many visitors to our area B&Bs and restaurants.
 The Climax Tunnel project was the first of DCNR’s top 10 trail gaps to be filled in August 2018 and now this gap is only 2 miles from the tunnel.
 All donations will be greatly appreciated.
 Donations can be dropped off at Northwest Savings Bank in New Bethlehem, mailed to the RVTA at 301 Broad Street, New Bethlehem or made via Pay Pal on our website.
 If using PayPal please consider adding 2.2% plus $.30 to your intended donation to cover the PayPal fee.
 Those who donate $5000 or more will have their name included on an historic marker on the new bridge after it is installed.
 The rest of the 42-mile main trail and the recently finished 9-mile Sligo Spur remain open.

 Looking for a unique gift?
 How about naming a shelter ($7500), a small bridge ($5000), bench ($250 or $500), or picnic table ($600) in honor or memory of a special someone?
 Would the hard-to-buy-for person who has everything appreciate an annual or lifetime trail membership?
 Trail memberships which renew in January qualify for any matching donation.